“I want every single person, who is committed to living the life they truly desire,

 Likewise, because of my age (a very young 55!)
 I am, unfortunately, not someone who has managed to escape from an awful lot of life experience.

 And by that, I mean, that I am someone who has had to solve real life problems.
 You know, like big dilemmas and crisis – be those financial, emotional, professional, family and/or business related.

-So, I guess that makes me just another middle-aged English bloke, with three adult kids, a wife, two Golden Retrievers, a black cat and a couple of fish, who just happen to live in a pond, in a garden, which is in a village, in the middle of the Hampshire countryside, which is in the mid-south of the UK!
+So, I guess that makes me just another middle-aged English chap, with three adult kids, a wife, two Golden Retrievers, a black cat and a couple of fish, who just happen to live in a pond, in a garden, which is in a village, in the middle of the Hampshire countryside, which is in the mid-south of the UK!

 The Career bit

 I finished technical college and managed to secure a couple of jobs as a Junior Engineer (electronics).
 One of which was designing underwater listening devices for the Navy and for the Fishing industry, which although interesting, proved to me that I was never going to be happy, or actually any good, as an Engineer.

 I moved into technical sales for a few years, I learned how to sell products and services with a few different companies and then, following my Mothers’ acquisition of a local, secretarial, recruitment business.
 I moved into Recruitment!

 I set up one of the first technical recruitment businesses outside of London, not knowing anything about technical recruitment at all.
 I had a great teacher – my Mum – I knew where to find great engineers, many of my ex-colleagues had become friends.
 Finding the jobs for people was also easy, there was massive technical growth going on in the early/mid-eighties everywhere, not just in the UK.
 We did pretty good for a few years until the first technical recession started to loom in the late eighties/early nineties, so I felt it was time to change.